The motivation for introducing this function comes from delay differential equations. The first order equation

 on the principal branch.
 This added term vanishes for large values of either independent variable, since a positive power eventually grows more quickly than a logarithm.
 Applying l’Hôpital’s rule to the determining factors in this particular case,

 and likewise for the factors in y.
 This means that this asymptotic approximation becomes exact asymptotically.
-This behavior differs considerably from the ordinary Lambert function, which asymptotically requires beyond a simple logarithm an additional term of the logarithm of a logarithm for asymptotic exactness.
+This behavior differs considerably from the ordinary Lambert function, which asymptotically requires beyond a simple logarithm an additional term of the logarithm of a logarithm.

 For higher branches include the behavior of the logarithm, taking account of the factor of one-half from the square root: